-Objective 1: identify and sample the fault that ruptured during the Tohoku-oki earthquake during the Tohoku-oki earthquake.
-To this end, a major accomplishment of the expedition was the successful completion of three holes at Site C0019 that reached the depth of the regionally distinct seismic reflectors generally interpreted as the top of the igneous basement of the subducting Pacific plate (e.g., Tsuru et al., 2002; Kodaira et al., 2012).
-After the completion of the LWD/MWD hole to the target depth, we confidently assumed we had drilled across the zone of the Tohoku-oki earthquake rupture as well as across the plate boundary interface.
+Objective 1: identify and sample the fault that ruptured during the Tohoku earthquake

+The primary scientific motivation for this expedition was to gather time-sensitive information on the stress state, chemical processes, and energetics of the Tohoku earthquake rupture at the toe of the prism.
+A prerequisite to achieving these goals was to locate, sample, and instrument the fault that slipped during the Tohoku earthquake.
+To this end, a major accomplishment of the expedition was the successful completion of three holes at Site C0019 (JFAST-3) that reached the depth of the regionally distinct seismic reflectors generally interpreted as the top of the igneous basement of the subducting Pacific plate (e.g., Tsuru et al., 2002; Kodaira et al., 2012).
+After the completion of the LWD/MWD hole to the target depth, we confidently assumed we had drilled across the zone of the Tohoku earthquake rupture as well as across the plate boundary interface.
 Moreover, contrary to expectations prior to drilling, borehole stability was not a significant issue at any depth in the hole.
 Thus, we concluded that hole conditions would not prevent installation of a temperature measurement observatory and that from temperature measurements we could verify the location of the earthquake rupture, provided we could identify, locate, and instrument the fault(s).